 Below is an outline of the basic birth package that we offer.
 More support can be added to this – extra visits antenatally, or support postnatally.
 It includes a blend of text/call/in-person support adapted according to regulations and what you are comfortable with:

-- an initial call to get to know each other better – usually an hour or so just chatting about anything and everything.
+1. an initial zoom call to get to know each other better – usually an hour or so just chatting about anything and everything.

 2. text/phone support from as soon as you sign the contract (before and after appointments to make sure you have all the questions/follow-up info you need, but also ad hoc when you have a question or concern you need support with).

 3. 2/3 x 3 hour antenatal sessions usually between 30 and 35 weeks to help you prepare for birth and iron out any concerns you have – Zoom or in person as you prefer.

 4. an electronic flip book of the antenatal preparation sessions.
 Containing all the information we discussed during your sessions, including links to video’s and evidence based information for you to review again in your own time.

 5. access to the ‘client only’ area of our website containing many videos to help you through pregnancy, birth and the postnatal period.